gurung-p/the-ride-hub-sql-data-warehouse-and-analytics-project/README.md

 ## Analytics & Reporting (SQL & Power BI)

-This report provides an in-depth analysis of sales, products and customer data, focusing on significant trends, insights, and performance metrics over the period from 2010 to 2014.
+This report provides an in-depth analysis of sales, products and customer data, focusing on significant trends, insights, and performance metrics over the period from **2010 to 2014**.
 The aggregated findings reveal critical patterns related to sales performance by year, category, and geographic breakdown, alongside customer acquisition trends and product performance.

 **Key Findings:**

-- Total sales reached $29.4 million with a profit margin of $6.8 million.
+- Total sales reached **$29.4 million** with a profit margin of **$6.8 million**.
-- The majority of customers belong to the New membership type (79%).
+- The majority of customers belong to the New membership type **(79%)**.
-- Bikes continues as the highest-selling category (90%), contributing significantly to overall revenue.
+- Bikes continues as the highest-selling category **(90%)**, contributing significantly to overall revenue.
-- The United States represents the largest customer base, accounting for 40.48% of total sales.
+- The United States represents the largest customer base, accounting for **40.48%** of total sales.

 Insights and recommendations are provided on the following key areas: